owasp-amass/amass/doc/tutorial.md

 $ amass enum -d owasp.org -norecursive -noalts -wm "zzz-?l?l?l" -dir amass4owasp
 ```

-Note that in the configuration above I have explicitly disabled recursive DNS enumerations and alterations, as I was interested in quicker results using the mask only.
+Note that in the configuration above we have explicitly disabled recursive DNS enumerations and alterations, as we were interested in quicker results using the mask only.

 Finally, you can always check Amass' log file within the output folder to ensure your configuration is working as expected: